Berserker-GK/Pico-Smart-Home/README.md

 - Upload the Python script to your Raspberry Pi Pico board.
 - Connect the required devices (fans, LEDs, ultrasonic sensor) to the corresponding GPIO pins based on the script.
+      - Bedroom Fan: GPIO 15
+      - Hall Fan: GPIO 14
+      - Bedroom LED: GPIO 16
+      - Hall LED: GPIO 18
-- Power up the Raspberry Pi Pico.
+      - Ultrasonic Sensor Signal Pin: GPIO 0- Power up the Raspberry Pi Pico.
 - Customize the script or UART commands based on your specific setup and requirements.

 ### Usage